sei-protocol/sei-chain/sei-ibc-go/docs/roadmap/roadmap.md

 # Roadmap ibc-go

-_Lastest update: Dec 16, 2021_
+_Lastest update: Dec 22, 2021_

 This document endeavours to inform the wider IBC community about plans and priorities for work on ibc-go byt the team at Interchain GmbH.
 It is intended to broadly inform all users of ibc-go, including developers and operators of IBC, relayer, chain and wallet applications.

 This roadmap should be read as a high-level guide, rather than a commitment to schedules and deliverables.
 The degree of specificity is inversely proportional to the timeline.
 We will update this document periodically to reflect the status and plans.

 The release tags and timelines are educated guesses based on the information at hand at the moment of updating this document.
-The `x` in the release tags is a placeholder for the final version number.
+Since predicting the final version number (specially for minor and patch numbers) can be challenging (since we might need to release unforeseen security vulnerability patches or urgent bug fixes), we are using alphabet letters as placeholders.
+Once we get closer to the release date, the placeholder will be replaced with the right number.
+An example for clarification...

+Let's assume that the planned release schedule looks like the following:
+- At time `t0`:
+  - The first patch release for the `v2.0.x` release series with release tag `v2.0.a`.
+The placeholder is `a` since this is the first patch release.
+  - The first minor release for the `v2.x` release series with release tag `v2.a.0`.
+The placeholder is `a` since this is the first minor release.
+- At time `t0 + delta`:
+  - The second patch release for the `v2.0.x` release series with release tag `v2.0.b`.
+The placehoder is `b` since this is the next patch release of this release series after `v2.0.a`.
+  - The first patch release for the new `v2.a.x` release series with release tag `v2.a.a`.
+The patch version placeholder is `a` because this is the first patch release of the series.

 ## Q4 - 2021